promhippie/hcloud_exporter/docs/partials/metrics.md

 : If 1 the server is running, 0 otherwise

 hcloud_ssh_key{id, name, fingerprint}
-: Information about SSH keys in your HetznerCloud project
+: Information about SSH keys in your Hetzner Cloud project

 hcloud_volume_created{id, server, location, name}
 : Timestamp when the volume have been created